Principles of the Treaty of Waitangi: Emergence of the treaty principles as principles of law

+In order to apply the Treaty of Waitangi in a way that is relevant both to the Crown and to Māori today, the Waitangi Tribunal and the courts must consider the broad sentiments, the intentions and the goals of the treaty, and then identify the relevant principles of the treaty on a case-by-case basis.

+Hayward (2004) concludes that: "... each Tribunal is required to determine the principles of each claim on a case by case basis".

+New Zealand Maori Council v Attorney-General 1987 case law

-The principles originate from a case brought in the High Court by the New Zealand Māori Council (New Zealand Maori Council v Attorney-General) in 1987.
-There was great concern at that time about the ongoing restructuring of the New Zealand economy by the then Fourth Labour Government, specifically the transfer of assets from former Government departments to State-owned enterprises.
-Because the state-owned enterprises were essentially private firms owned by the government, there was an argument that they would prevent assets which had been given by Māori for use by the state from being returned to Māori by the Waitangi Tribunal and through Treaty settlements.
-The Māori Council sought enforcement of section 9 of the State-Owned Enterprises Act 1986 which reads: "Nothing in this Act shall permit the Crown to act in a manner that is inconsistent with the principles of the Treaty of Waitangi".
+Where there are issues of statutory interpretation or judicial review proceedings, the courts of New Zealand follow the case law on the principles of the Treaty originating from New Zealand Maori Council v Attorney-General.
+This case was brought in the High Court by the New Zealand Māori Council in 1987.
+There was great concern at that time about the ongoing restructuring of the New Zealand economy by the Fourth Labour Government, specifically the transfer of assets from former government departments to state-owned enterprises.
+Because the state-owned enterprises were essentially private firms owned by the government, there was an argument that they would prevent assets that had been given by Māori for use by the state from being returned to Māori by the Waitangi Tribunal and through treaty settlements.
+The Māori Council sought enforcement of section 9 of the State-Owned Enterprises Act 1986, which reads: "Nothing in this Act shall permit the Crown to act in a manner that is inconsistent with the principles of the Treaty of Waitangi".

-The Court of Appeal, in a judgement of its then President Sir Robin Cooke, decided upon the following Treaty principles:
+The Court of Appeal, in a judgment of its president Sir Robin Cooke, decided upon the following treaty principles: